Frequently Asked Questions on Appeals & Mediation

 Q. My client submitted an appeal more than 30 days from the date of the "Notice of Decision" letter.
 When will Maintenance of Service (MOS) begin?

 A. This client will not be authorized for Maintenance of Service (MOS), as the appeal was submitted more than 30 days after the date of the "Notice of Decision".
 If the client has appealed a denial, services are not authorized for this client.
 If the client has appealed a reduction of service, the client will not be eligible for MOS at the previous service level, but will continue to have authorization at the reduced level of service.

 Q. I have a client who wishes to change providers while on Maintenance of Service (MOS) during the appeals process.
 When will Maintenance of Service begin for the new provider?

 A. The Maintenance of Service (MOS) authorization will be transferred to the new provider.
 MOS will be effective for the new provider 10 days after the date of the letter.

 Q. My client attended the scheduled mediation, but did not accept the mediation offer.
 What is the next step in the appeals process?

 A. For beneficiaries who do not accept the offer of mediation or for those who participate in mediation but are unwilling to accept the hours offered at mediation, a hearing is scheduled with Office of Administrative Hearings (OAH).
 This hearing will be take place before an Administrative Law Judge by telephone or if the beneficiary prefers, in person.
 The beneficiary is notified by mail of the date, time, and location of the hearing.
-Please note that the OAH hearing is required to be completed within 55 days of the receipt of the hearing request by OAH.

 Q. My client attended the Administrative Law hearing, when will he/she receive the final decision on the case?